You want smart political talk without the meltdowns?

 So Raheem, the original executive order, which was struck down after judge shopping by the left, you know, this has a 90-day moratorium security review, and they have now adjusted it, taken Iraq off the table.

-Uh every lawyer I have spoken with, including Jay Sekulo, who wrote his own language to the bill and suggested it, some of which was adopted, I believe, has said that this will meet constitutional muster.
+Every lawyer I have spoken with, including Jay Seculo, who wrote his own language to the bill and suggested it, some of which was adopted, I believe, has said that this will meet constitutional muster.

-And I'm I'm disappointed to see Iraq removed off the list because uh quite frankly, we have seen people who have come over from Iraq, both into Europe and into the United States, who have either been uh uh stopped from committing terrorist attacks or stopped uh in terms of providing support uh to terrorists uh in this country.
+And I'm disappointed to see Iraq removed off the list because, quite frankly, we have seen people who have come over from Iraq, both into Europe and into the United States, who have either been stopped from committing terrorist attacks or stopped in terms of providing support to terrorists in this country.

-Uh I'm not entirely sure that we should be putting our eggs in the basket of uh a basket case government like the government of Iraq, and I want to know, uh, and I think a lot of people out there will want to know what really caused this to come off the table.
+And I want to know, and I think a lot of people out there will want to know, what really caused this to come off the table.

-We know that the government of Iraq has been paying forty thousand dollars a month to a high-profile uh DC lobbying firm with very good connections with the Democratic Party.
+We know that the government of Iraq has been paying $40,000 a month to a high-profile DC lobbying firm with very good connections with the Democratic Party.

-Well, maybe to include Saudi Arabia, just a thought of mine, but it seems that nobody ever wants to uh insult the Saudis.
+Well, maybe to include Saudi Arabia, just a thought of mine.

 Do you agree with that?

-Uh, when it's when it's people of the Muslim faith who are who are arrested and charged with acts of terrorism or acts of uh inciting terrorism or providing material uh to support terrorism, well then we always hear the case that, oh well, this is a poverty problem, or this is a uh a diversity problem.
+When it's people of the Muslim faith who are arrested and charged with acts of terrorism or acts of inciting terrorism or providing material to support terrorism, well, then we always hear the case that, oh, well, this is a poverty problem or this is a diversity problem.

-Uh when it comes to the Saudis and how much money they throw into mosques all across the Western world, uh how many uh Salafist preachers there are, how many hate preachers there are, uh, then we don't hear anything.
+When it comes to the Saudis and how much money they throw into mosques all across the Western world, how many Salafist preachers there are, how many hate preachers there are, then we don't hear anything.

-Then we hear stone cold silence uh from America's Muslim communities.
+Then we hear stone-cold silence from America's Muslim communities.

-Yeah, let me get your take, Cassim, because when this first order came down, there were charges that this was either a religious litmus test, number one, or number two, that it was a ban against Muslims, none of which is accurate.
+Let me get your take, Kasim, because when this first order came down, there were charges that this was either a religious litmus test, number one, or number two, that it was a ban against Muslims, none of which is accurate.

-Well, uh, I mean the court disagreed with that, and that's one of the reasons why they struck it down.
+Well, I mean, the court disagreed with that, and that's one of the reasons why they struck it down.

 Do you believe that?

-You gave Raheem, I think a full 19th century.
+You gave Raheem, I think, a full ninth.

 No, no, but what you said is not true.